Diyaeddine Abzi

-Diyaeddine Abzi (born 23 November 1998) is a professional soccer player who plays as a left-back.
+Diyaeddine Abzi (born 23 November 1998) is a professional soccer player who plays as a left-back for FC Supra du Québec in the Canadian Premier League.
 Born in Morocco, he represented Canada at youth international level.

 Early life

 Born in Fez, Morocco, Abzi moved to Montreal at age nine, where he began playing youth soccer with FS Salaberry.

 In 2015, Abzi played for FS Salaberry at the U21 level, scoring one goal in three appearances.
 The following year, he made he played at the senior amateur debut with Salaberry in LSEQ Division 2 and made a total of six appearances that season as Salaberry earned promotion to D1.
 At the U21 level for Salaberry that year, he scored fourteen goals in thirteen appearances.
 In 2017, Abzi scored ten goals in thirteen appearances for Salaberry in D1, leading the club and finishing third in league scoring.
 In U21 play, Abzi scored 26 goals in 15 appearances.